MicrosoftDocs/biztalk-docs/biztalk/core/basic-functoids.md

  For step-by-step instructions about how to add a basic functoid to a BizTalk map, see [How to Add Basic Functoids to a Map](../core/how-to-add-basic-functoids-to-a-map.md).

- For reference information about all functoids, including basic functoids, see [Functoid Reference](../core/functoid-reference.md).
+ For reference information about all functoids, including basic functoids, see the **Functoid Reference** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

-## In This Section
+## Next steps

 -   [Conversion Functoids](../core/conversion-functoids.md)